ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

   actually in the 99.9% lot and haven't checked properly.

-How do I reduce the time of delay from an alarm occuring in ZM to the notification being sent out?
+How do I reduce the time of delay from an alarm occurring in ZM to the notification being sent out?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+**neo-ZMES has been rewritten to be performant**
 - First, turn on debug logs.
-You'll know where the delays are occuring and then you can deep dive.
+You'll know where the delays are occurring and then you can deep dive.
-- Read the priniciples document: :ref:`from-detection-to-notification`.
+- Read the principles document: :ref:`from-detection-to-notification`.
 Really, it will help you understand how this works
 - There are some key areas you can optimize for:

    - The ES _polls_ ZoneMinder mapped memory for events.
 By default it is 5 seconds.
 To change it,
      change ``event_check_interval`` in ``zm_eventnotification.ini``

-   - One an alarm is detected, depending on whether you configured hooks or not, it will invoke
+   - Once an alarm is detected, depending on whether you configured hooks or not, it will invoke
      object detection.
 Based on your server/desktop configuration, this can take just a few milliseconds
      to several seconds.
-If you are using machine learning hooks, consider using `mlapi <https://github.com/pliablepixels/mlapi>`__
+If you are using machine learning hooks, consider using `mlapi <https://github.com/baudneo/mlapi>`__
      as it preloads models into memory only once.
 Loading a model can take a few seconds, while detection, if you are on
      a GPU or TPU takes milliseconds.
 If you don't use hooks, turn it off in config.

-   - Again, if you are using hooks, there is a ``wait`` attribute in ``objectconfig.ini`` that waits for
+   - Again, if you are using hooks, there is a ``wait`` attribute in ``objectconfig.yml`` that waits for
      a few seconds before downloading the image from ZM.
 This was done because sometimes the ES may be asking
      to download an image that ZM hasn't written to disk yet (remember, ES is triggered when an alarm starts).
      This is really no longer needed, if you are using it.
 Starting ES 6.1.0, you can instead just use the